Emergency preparedness guide for people with disabilities

 - Always ask first if you can be of any assistance to them.

-- For people who are blind and/or deaf, use your finger to draw an
+- For people who are deaf-blind, use your finger to draw an

 Xon their back to let them know you are there to help during an emergency.

-- To communicate with a blind and/or deaf person, try tracing letters with your finger on the palm of their hand.
+- To communicate with a deaf-blind person, try tracing letters with your finger on the palm of their hand.

 - To guide the person, offer them your arm instead of taking theirs and walk at their pace.
 Keep half a step ahead of them.